Before there is craftsmanship, there is patience.

 The Five Virtues

-Every pearl that bears the Kailis Jewellery brand mark is hand-selected based on five natural virtues of lustre, shape, size, colour and surface quality.
+Every Kailis Jewellery pearl is hand-selected based on five natural virtues of lustre, shape, size, colour and surface quality.

 Each pearl is graded in line with its virtues.
 Our Australian South Sea pearls are available in brand 1, 2 and 3.
 Brand 1 pearls are the rarest and are naturally of higher value.